Business Owners Face Million-Dollar Risks from Commercial Liability Coverage Gaps.png

 Would “more coverage” have helped West Van Lions Gate Cleaners?

-There is a possibility that having a separate environmental impairment liability (EIL) policy, sometimes also called pollution liability insurance, could have helped.
+There is a possibility that having a separate environmental impairment liability (EIL) policy, sometimes also called pollution liability insurance, could have helped, in theory.
 A standard CGL policy, even with higher limits, typically excludes pollution-related claims, as was the case here.

 That’s why the pollution exclusions in the CGL policies were so decisive in the court’s rulings.
 EIL insurance is specifically designed to cover environmental contamination.
 It can respond to claims like the one against West Van, addressing cleanup costs, legal defence, and third-party liability related to pollution.
 If West Van had carried an EIL policy in addition to their CGL policies, it’s possible the EIL policy would have responded to the lawsuit, even though the CGL policies didn’t.